ChatKitty/chatkitty/README.md

 ## Advanced Features

-`chatkitty` offers advanced features like audio notifications, localization for different languages, custom chat components, and error templates for a tailored chat experience.
+ChatKitty offers advanced features like audio notifications, localization for different languages, custom chat components, and error templates for a tailored chat experience.
 For more detailed documentation on these features and the complete API, visit the official [ChatKitty documentation](https://chatkitty.com/docs).